prinzstani/CookieBot/FAQ.md

 second and CPS.
 - The estimated bonus for golden cookie upgrades are estimated as 50% of the current CPS.
+- Upgrades that affect costs of upgrades or other aspects of the game are given reasonable estimates as bonuses (but mostly guesses).
 Other upgrades (season switcher, etc) are handled separately from this calculation.